mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 # Enabling MariaDB 10 compatibility

 MariaDB 10 has different slave registration phase so an option is required:

 ```
 router_options=...., mariadb10-compatibility=1
 ```

-version_string should be modified in order to present MariaDB 10 version when MaxScale sends server handshake packet.
+version_string should be modified in order to present MariaDB 10 version when MariaDB MaxScale sends server handshake packet.

 ```
 version_string=10.0.17-log
 ```